llvm/llvm-project/clang/docs/LanguageExtensions.rst

 ``vec1`` is a 4-element vector, index 5 would refer to the second element of ``vec2``.
 An index of -1 can be used to indicate that the corresponding element in the returned vector is a don't care and can be optimized by the backend.
+Values of -1 are not supported in constant expressions.

 The result of ``__builtin_shufflevector`` is a vector with the same element type as ``vec1``/``vec2`` but that has an element count equal to the number of